Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Beyond the Chern Number: Local Rail-Tracks and Prospective Protocols

 This geometric prediction suggests concrete interferometric tests.
 Consider the simultaneous measurement of the Berry phases $\Phi_{B}^{+}(\gamma)$ and $\Phi_{B}^{-}(\gamma)$ accumulated along a closed loop $\gamma \subset T^{2}_{\mathrm{BZ}}$ by separately addressing the global and relative phase sectors.
-If the gauge field were fully reducible (i.e., if the holonomy were trivial), one could choose a gauge where both phases vanish for every $\gamma$.
+If the holonomy of the gauge connection were trivial, one could choose a gauge where both phases vanish for every $\gamma$.
 The bound $r^\sharp=1$ forbids such a simultaneous vanishing across all loops.
 For any pair of independent cycles $\{\gamma_1, \gamma_2\}$ in $T^{2}_{\mathrm{BZ}}$, the two-component Berry-phase vector:

 cannot be continuously deformed to zero while preserving the mixed cohomology class $[\omega]$.